Corporate Governance

 Executive Officers' Meeting and other important meetings

-The Executive Officers’ Meeting and other important meetings consist of eleven members: President & CEO Masataka Kinoshita who chairs the committee, Representative Directors Shigeyoshi Kinoshita and Hiroshi Naruse, executive officers who serve concurrently as directors Takashi Kiribuchi, Tomomi Uchida, Michihito Onodera, Masashi Yoshiba, Masaru Kuroda, Yuji Kinoshita, Masatoshi Nabeoka and Kazuki Morishita.
+The Executive Officers' Meeting and other important meetings consist of ten members: President & CEO Masataka Kinoshita who chairs the committee, Representative Directors Shigeyoshi Kinoshita and Hiroshi Naruse, executive officers who serve concurrently as directors Takashi Kiribuchi, Yuji Kinoshita, Masatoshi Nabeoka, Kazuki Morishita, Osamu Morimoto, Wataru Yoshioka and Masahiko Ota.

 In the presence of Members of Audit and Supervisory Committee, the Executive Officers' Meeting and other important meetings discuss and make decisions related to the execution of important business operations delegated by the Board of Directors to the President and Director, and deliberates management policies and management plans in advance for resolution at the Board of Directors Meeting in accordance with basic policies determined by the Board of Directors.